aarmey/167L-materials/labs/Schedule.md

 ### Assignments/Due Dates:

-- Report for labs 5-8 due on Sunday, Nov 10 at 11:59 PM
+- Report for labs 5-8 due Thursday at noon.
 - Final Independent Project Proposals due on Friday at noon

 ## Week 7 (May 11–15)